FatinShadab/General-Python-Useages/README.md

 ## Pyshare
 It is a script using python http.server module in backend and there is a .exe of this made by pyinstaller.

+## YouFast-Downloader
+A simple downloader for youtube videos  using --  pytube, plyer, kivy, kivymd